What is dementia?

 - The Prime Minister’s Challenge on Dementia (PMCD 2020) sets a goal that by 2020 there should be a greater focus on independent living with more people being able to live in their homes for as long as it is in their best interests to do so.

-- About 69 per cent of care home residents are estimated to have dementia although further research suggests this figure is higher at 80%, which emphasises the need for competent well-trained staff and dementia-friendly environments.
+- About 69 per cent of care home residents are estimated to have dementia which is backed up by research from the Alzheimer's Society, emphasising the need for competent well-trained staff and dementia-friendly environments.

 - People with the condition are also core users of NHS care – a quarter of hospital beds are occupied by people with dementia over the age of 65 at any one time.